Code-Parth/OFFC-Offline-File-Converter/README.md

 # Installation

+1. For windows software, you have to click on the 'Download on Windows' button on our website, then install the exe file of OffC , after installing , tick the launch option during the finish of downloadinng of the software.

+2.

 Disclaimer: This tool is provided as-is, without warranty or guarantee.
 Use it responsibly and at your own risk.